 Cohousers do a lot of things together, which is great, but RCCH residents won't have a tough time getting away from the community for business or pleasure.
 The site is 29 minutes from Boulder and the flagship campus of the University of Colorado, 14 minutes from Golden, 37 minutes from downtown Denver by car.
 Plus, it's only 11 minutes from the Wheat Ridge G-line Rail station.
 The G-line arrives at Union Station Denver in just 25 minutes, where you can enjoy Denver's big-city atmosphere and activities - music, professional sports, eateries and taverns, public events galore - without the need to find or pay for parking.

-The current members (nine households) are an eclectic group, with diverse backgrounds, work experiences and talents.
+The current members (eight households) are an eclectic group, with diverse backgrounds, work experiences and talents.
 We all share a desire to be part of an intentional community.
 Three to five more like-minded families making the necessary financial commitment will allow an architect to design The Gatehouse.
 Becoming an RCCH founder provides members the exiting opportunity to be part of creating a new community, including determining processes, bylaws and design.
 If all of this sounds good to you, come join us!

 For more information, see our list of events, and explore the Path to Membership, visit our website at www.ralstoncreekcohousing.org